 This section brings you the details of MacPhisto's speeches and phone calls from every show on the 1993 ZooTV Tour.
-All of the audio files can be downloaded here; if the links have expired or you want to request any additional clips, drop me an email.
+All of the audio files can be downloaded here (or in a single RAR file); if the links have expired or you want to request any additional clips, drop me an email.
 (Please include a meaningful subject line so I don't mistake it for spam!)

 Below is a comprehensive list of the people and organisations whom MacPhisto phoned (or attempted to phone!) at each show.
 I've tried to explain some of the in-jokes, and there are Wikipedia links for more information on the relevant subjects.
 Where possible, you will also find full transcripts of exactly what was said.
 Your contributions are always welcome; please get in touch if you spot any factual errors, know anything of interest that I haven't mentioned, or can help with transcribing the foreign phrases and mumbly bits that I couldn't make out.
 My audio collection is also missing a couple of concerts and soundcheck / rehearsal clips, so if you happen to own any of these, I would love you forever if you'd be kind enough to send them my way. :)

 Before we begin, allow me to clear up a couple of myths that persist in articles describing MacPhisto.
 Firstly, he never phoned the White House during any of the shows in which he appeared, despite claiming that he made calls "sometimes to the President of the United States"; this was in fact the Mirrorball Man's favourite prank on earlier legs of the tour in 1992.
 (If you want to learn more about that character's antics, I'm afraid you'll have to ask someone else!
 This may be a useful starting point.)
 MacPhisto was also not responsible for the well-known stunt of ordering 10,000 pizzas for the U2 audience, which again was before his time.
 It was The Fly who did this near the start of a US gig the previous year, with the pizzas arriving just before the encore.